dist-svc/dsf-proto/src/operation/high-level-operations.md

 ## Locating a service

 1. Search for pages at a given ID
+2. Parse and Reduce returned pages (one primary, N secondary)
+3. Check Key / Signature against pinned values (if available)
+4. Return service

+## Subscribing to a service

+1. Search for pages at a given ID
-2. Parse and Reduce returned pages
+2. Parse and Reduce returned pages (filter for replicas)
+3. Select a subset of replicas based on QoS / availability
+4. Issue SubscribeRequest messages to replica subset to request future updates

 ## Querying for service data

-## Subscribing to a service
+1. Search for pages at a given ID
+2. Parse and Reduce returned pages (filter for replicas)
+3. Select a subset of replicas based on QoS / availability
+4. Issue Query messages to replica subset to request data